kekavc24/yaml_test_suite_dart/README.md

 The test files generated in this repo are similar to those in the official test suite.
 The key differences include:

 * The `in.json` file is replaced by a `jsonToDartStr` file that contains a string that resembles strings generated when an object's `toString` method is called in `Dart`.
 This was done for simplicity's sake since some `in.json` files contain multiple json nodes dumped in a format that is invalid as json but somewhat valid in YAML.

-> [!NOTE]
-> You can still use the official YAML test suite.
-No special changes have been made.
-The `jsonToDartStr` is a subjective change as most objects in Dart (and most programming languages) implement a `toString()` method that outputs the object as a simple string.
-The rationale for this change is explained below.
+For example

 ```json
 {"key": "value"}